-When you are porting a program written for a Series 200 computer to Release II-A, you will have to confront the same issue that arises when you port from Series 200 to Series 300: combined alpha and graphics planes.
+When you are porting a program written for a Series 200 computer to Release III, you will have to confront the same issue that arises when you port from Series 200 to Series 300: combined alpha and graphics planes.

-When you reboot the measurement coprocessor with Release II-A software, the default display mode is Series 300 combined alpha and graphics.
+When you reboot the measurement coprocessor with Release III software, the default display mode is Series 300 combined alpha and graphics.
 The alpha and graphics planes are combined, or merged, into one display plane.
 The "ALPHA ON/OFF" and "GRAPHICS ON/OFF" statements (and the corresponding keyboard functions) have no effect.
-If you have a VGA or EGA display system, you can go into a Series 200 style separate alpha/graphics mode by executing the following HP BASIC statement.
-If you execute this statement with a monochrome display (other than a VGA monochrome system), you will receive an error message.
+If you have a VGA or EGA display system, you can go into a Series 200 style separate alpha/graphics mode by executing the following HP BASIC statement: